dhyeythumar/ML-Agents-with-Google-Colab/README.md

 ## Extra Information

 The above-mentioned notebook only gives the trained (.nn) file and no visual observation while training, which I personally think has no fun at all.
-So after hunting down this question on the internet (i.e How to live stream the training process on the twitch platform while the agents are learning?) so I can observe and find any errors or new behavior in agents.
+So after hunting down this question on the internet (i.e How to live stream the training process to twitch from Google Colab?) now I can observe and find any errors or new behavior in agents.
 So if you are interested then keep reading, or else you are good to go with the above settings.

 <p align="center">
 <a href="https://youtu.be/dLMkE8R5nTA">
     <img alt="video stats" src="https://youtube-stats-card.vercel.app/api/video?videoid=dLMkE8R5nTA&layout=compact&theme=dark_pink" />
 </a>
 </p>
 Check out the above youtube video as an example that I have trained on google colab and live-streamed the whole training visuals to twitch and then export to youtube (because twitch only saves the video for 14 days).
-This process is done in a different notebook, and it requires different settings for the environment binary files.
+To explain the process on how to live stream from colab, I have written an article on [**Medium**](https://dhyeythumar.medium.com/training-ml-agents-with-google-colab-live-streaming-to-twitch-5324a8dfa8ef)

 ## License